 - Whether he/she is on a work visa

 - Whether he/she is a settled person

-- Whether he/she is parent of one or more British/settled children.
+- Whether he/she is the parent of one or more British/settled children.

-- Whether he/she is the parent of children who have lived in the UK continuously for at least 7 years
+- Whether he/she is the parent of children who has lived in the UK continuously for at least 7 years

 - Whether he/she has been living in the UK continuously for a number of years